HOA Inspector of Elections California

 Responsibilities of an Inspector of Elections

 An inspector of elections must ensure a neutral and unbiased election process while protecting the interests of all members of the HOA.
-According to Civil Code §5110 (C), they can ensure that by performing the following inspector of elections duties:
+According to Civil Code §5110 (C), they can ensure that by performing the following election inspector duties:

 • Finding out how many members can vote and their voting power